-Scientists at the Wake Forest Institute for Regenerative Medicine (WFIRM) were the first in the world to successfully implant laboratory grown bladders in humans.
-They are now applying the principles of regenerative medicine to projects aimed at helping injured soldiers.
+Scientists at the Wake Forest Institute for Regenerative Medicine (WFIRM) are known internationally as the first in the world to successfully implant laboratory grown organs into humans.
+Today, they are working to apply their expertise in regenerative medicine in a variety of projects to help wounded warriors.

-Teams of scientists from almost 30 institutions are working to develop clinical therapies over the next 5 years that will focus on the following 5 areas:
+a $75 million effort that also has the potential to benefit the civilian population.
+Teams of scientists from almost 30 institutions are working to develop clinical therapies over the next 5 years that will focus on the following five areas:

 Learn more about the sponsors of this work.
-Learn more about the Wake Forest/Pittsburgh consortium.
-Or learn more about some of our various military-based research projects by selecting a project below:
+Or learn more about some of our military-based research projects by selecting from the menu above.

 a $24 million effort to accelerate the development of antidotes to chemical and biologic weapons such as sarin or ricin.
 The goal is to build a miniaturized system of human organ to model the body's responses to harmful agents and develop potential therapies.